On the quantum gravastar: Conclusion

 Here we have shown that, in the context of quantum improved Einstein equations (that is including quantum gravitational effects), it is quite possible to have a pure quantum gravastar.
 Such a solution consists of three regions.
 A deSitter core, a Schwartzschild outer region, and an intermediate region matching the other two regions for which the quantum effects are dominant.

 The thin quantum layer matches smoothly with both deSitter and Schwarzschild sides, and thus there is no need for Darmois--Israel junction layer.
-In other words, a pure quantum gravastar is a region of cosmological constant (maybe dark energy) confined by quantum gravitational effects, and thus is a vacuum solution of quantum improved Einstein equations.
+This is an important result, as it would remove the need for complicated junction condition considerations for the null hypersurface.
+As stated originally in\cite{null-Israel}, the zero extrinsic curvature of a null hypersurface, makes difficulties in using continuity conditions of the fundamental forms.
+Although it can be shown that a small modification of these conditions based on the gravastar model solves the problem\cite{Mo-junction, rotating-gra}, but for this quantized one there is no need for special considerations.
+Unlike a classical gravastar, the quantum corrections of the geometrical vacuum at the junction location, does not lead to some surface stress tensor.
+Therefore, we can define a pure quantum gravastar as a region of cosmological constant (maybe dark energy) confined by quantum gravitational effects, and thus is a vacuum solution of quantum improved Einstein equations.

-Also we have studied the entropy of such a solution and shown that it is stable.
+Since the question of the stability of such a solution is an important problem, we have studied the entropy of the obtained solution and shown that it is stable.
+This is done using a Helmholtz free energy, as there is no well--defined equation of state for the quantized vacuum layer.